-Unlike long form content, the web stories do not support a lot of content, a maximum of 10 words per slide & a maximum of 30 slides can be added per web story.
+Unlike long-form content, web stories do not support a lot of content, a maximum of 10 words per slide & a maximum of 30 slides can be added per webstory.

 As a publisher, you can monetize the slides with your affiliate links, Google Ad Manager & Google DV360 (Beta).

-You, as a publisher can make use of web stories to create shackable content.
-Just when stories are becoming mainstream for consuming information, Google came up with this.
+You, as a publisher can make use of web stories to create snackable content.
+When stories are becoming mainstream for consuming information, Google came up with this.

 Since the web stories are rolling out to Google News & Google app, it is becoming significant to implement by more publishers.

-- You can create amazing & engaging content in a few clicks.
+- You can create unique & engaging content in a few clicks

-- Shareable & embedable links for open web
+- Shareable & embeddable links for the open web

-- Lightning fast loading time, thanks to AMP framework behind.
+- Lightning-fast loading time, thanks to the AMP framework behind it

 - Monetizable content to make money for their attention

-You can you make use of image, videos, GIFs, audio & text to tell stories.
-You can create stories in any app like Canva or professional tools Illustrator.
+You can make use of images, videos, GIFs, audio & text to tell stories.
+You can create stories in any app like Canva or professional tools like Illustrator.

 But if you want to animate & stylize text, you have a limited number of words that you can add.